PlummersSoftwareLLC/Primes/PrimeTcl/solution_2/README.md

-# Tcl solution by fvbakel
+# Object-Oriented Tcl implementation

 ![Algorithm](https://img.shields.io/badge/Algorithm-base-green)
 ![Faithfulness](https://img.shields.io/badge/Faithful-yes-green)
 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-1-green)

-This is an implementation in Tcl, with a 32 bit string array as buffer for the bit array.
-Native Tcl does not have objects, so this implementation uses a variable (`primes`) for the bit array.
-This variable is passed as a parameter to the `run_sieve` procedure to be as faithful as possible to the original and the rules.
-This implementation is based on the logic from:
+This is an implementation in object-oriented Tcl.
+Historically, Tcl did not have native support for object-oriented programming.
+As of version 8.6 however, Tcl includes a built-in object oriented system.

+This implementation the object-oriented feature of Tcl.
+It uses two classes, `bit_array` and `prime_sieve`.
+The `bit_array` class implements a bit array with basic get and set methods.
+It uses a 32 bit string array to represent the bit values.
+The `prime_sieve` class is used for the actual sieve calculation.

 - Python/solution_2, by ssovest
 - PrimeCPP,          by Dave Plummer